john-bagiliko/CRUD/README.md

 $ python manage.py runserver
 ```

-5. Launch your brower and navigate to http://localhost:8000/
+5. Launch your browser and navigate to http://localhost:8000/